 Maastricht city centre has recently been equipped with pedestrian routes.
 The routes, signs and hospitality guides in some shopping areas will show you the best way to navigate the city safely.
 It might take some getting used to, but this is the best way for us to enjoy Maastricht again.
 Read on and get ready for your visit to the city.Read all about it here

 On the ‘Thuis in Maastricht’ (home in Maastricht) platform you can learn about the districts, people, and stories of Maastricht.
 Because we will mainly be staying at home for the next few weeks, ‘Thuis in Maastricht’ provides entertainment from the comfort of your own sofa.
 Instead of offering suggestions for what to do in Maastricht, it helps you to find things to do at home, like listening to the Mayor reading a story, live concerts, special stories, and the online show ‘Wawwelbox’ where locals get to have their say.
 This is exactly what we need to keep up our spirits during these uncertain times!Go to the Home agenda

-In the Maastricht dialect, we say haw pin (keep courage) when we need to keep our chins up, a sentiment that is incredibly important in the current situation.
-We designed this window poster inspired by the Angel-Side supporters club of Maastricht football club MVV who had hung a fantastic banner on the Maastricht University Medical Centre + (MUMC+) to compliment and support the healthcare staff.
-We are stronger, together!
-You can print your own window poster or order the A2 poster. €3 from each poster is donated to Stichting met je Hart, an organization that helps to prevent loneliness among the elderly by doing things such as taking them out to town.
-This means that you'll also be supporting the cafés and restaurants in Maastricht!
-Share your photos on social media using the @visitmaastricht tag.Order the A2 poster
+In the Maastricht dialect, we say haw pin (‘keep calm and carry on’) when we need to keep our chins up, a sentiment that is incredibly important in the current situation.
+We designed this window poster and postcards inspired by the Angel-Side supporters club of Maastricht football club MVV who had hung a fantastic banner on the MUMC+ in praise and support of the healthcare staff.
+Your purchase will help to support the ‘Stichting Met je Hart’ foundation.Order the A2 poster